maryclayton512/hello-world/README.md

 # About me
 ### 27. Software Developer.
-- Bachelors of Science in Computer Science from Devry University
+- Bachelors of Science in Computer Science from Southern New Hampshire University (2023-Present)
-- Bachelors of Art in Web Design from Grand Canyon University
+- Bachelors of Art in Web Design from Grand Canyon University (2014-2018)

 ### Projects:
 - IoT Security Prototype </br>